BaseGraph/BaseGraph/docs/classes/directed_multigraph.rst

    graph.removeEdge(0, 1); // Edge (0, 1) now has multiplicity 1.

-Additionally, we can add and remove multiple edges at the same time
+In addition, multiple edges can be added or removed at the same time

 .. code-block:: cpp